Schlorchi00/AHP_Paper/README.md

-# AHP_Monte_Carlo
+# AHP

-Package of scripts to apply an AHP with Monte Carlo simulation.
+Package of scripts to apply an AHP.
 Project files [in the google drive folder](https://drive.google.com/drive/folders/17u5-oOsBx12wAZ7zGiRGsdAQbPqbG3Fh)

 ![Description of the image of the AHP structure](./docs/cost_model.jpg)